Using Chi-Square Statistic in Research

 and fe = the expected frequency if NO relationship existed between the variables

-As depicted in the formula, the Chi-Square statistic is based on the difference between what is actually observed in the table and what would be expected if there was truly no relationship between the variables.
+As depicted in the formula, the Chi-Square statistic is based on the difference between what is actually observed in the data and what would be expected if there was truly no relationship between the variables.

 How is the Chi-Square statistic run in SPSS and how is the output interpreted?

 The Chi-Square statistic appears as an option when requesting a crosstabulation in SPSS.
-The output is labeled Chi-Square Tests; the Chi-Square statistic used in the Test of Independence is in the first row labeled Pearson Chi-Square.
+The output is labeled Chi-Square Tests; the Chi-Square statistic used in the Test of Independence is labeled Pearson Chi-Square.
 This statistic can be evaluated by comparing the actual value against a critical value found in a Chi-Square distribution (where degrees of freedom is calculated as # of rows – 1 x # of columns – 1), but it is easier to simply examine the p-value provided by SPSS.
 To make a conclusion about the hypothesis with 95% confidence, the value labeled Asymp.
 Sig. (which is the p-value of the Chi-Square statistic) should be less than .05 (which is the alpha level associated with a 95% confidence level).